 Just add 2 tablespoons each of dried lavender, sage, rosemary, mint, and thyme to 32 ounces of apple cider vinegar.
-Close it up and let it sit for a couple weeks, shaking well once each day.
+Close it up and let it sit for a couple of weeks, shaking well once each day.

-Once it’s ready, strain out the herbs and store in the fridge.
-You can use it in a spray bottle mixed with one part water to spritz on your body.
+Once it’s ready, strain out the herbs and store it in the fridge.
+You can use it in a spray bottle mixed with one part of water to spritz on your body.
 The smell might be a bit overpowering at first, but it will dissipate a bit as it dries.

 3. Herbs and Witch Hazel